Germinal (GERM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Germinal Historical Price

-According to the latest data gathered on Germinal live price page, the current price of Germinal is 0.000008USD.
+According to the latest data gathered on Germinal live price page, the current price of Germinal is 0USD.
 The circulating supply of Germinal(GERM) is

 - 24-hour0.00%$ 0$ 0$ 0